vibedrive/awesome-web-electronic-music/README.md

 ## Talks

 - [Is Web Audio Ready for the Dancefloor?](https://www.youtube.com/watch?v=rgPdhJRoWMM) - Given by [mmckegg](https://github.com/mmckegg) at te Web Audio Berlin Meetup

+## Protocols

+Interoperability!

+- [Open Music Initiative](http://open-music.org) - An open-source protocol for the uniform identification of music ights holders and creators